joinpursuit/Pursuit-Core-iOS/fundamentals/env-and-tools/README.md

 ## Laptop Account

-If you are using a loaner laptop we suggest you create your own user account.
+If you are using a loaner laptop, we suggest you create your own user account.

-Creating your own account on a mac:
+Creating your own account on a Mac:

 1. Choose Apple menu > System Preferences, then click Users & Groups.
-1. Click the lock icon to unlock it, then enter an administrator name and password.
+1. Click the "lock" icon to unlock the users, then enter an administrator name and password.
-1. Click the Add button below the list of users.
+1. Click the Add (+) button below the list of users.
-1. Click the New Account pop-up menu, then choose a type of user. ...
+1. In the pop-up, click the "New Account" menu, then choose an "Administrator" type of user.
-1. Enter a full name for the new user.
+1. Enter a full name for the new user, and a password that you will remember.

 ### Apple Developer Account

-The "free tier" Apple developer account enables most of Apple development features except a few (most notably, deploying applications to the App Store and configuring Remote Push Notifications).
+The "free tier" Apple developer account enables most of Apple's development features, except for a few (most notably, deploying applications to the App Store and configuring Remote Push Notifications).
 The cost of the Paid membership is $99 per year.
 Sign up and create a free developer account [here](https://developer.apple.com/programs/how-it-works/).

 ### Xcode

-If you haven't installed Xcode, proceed to the installation instructions below:
+If you haven't installed *Xcode*, proceed to the installation instructions below:

 1. From your Macbook, open the App Store.
 1. Search for *Xcode*.